jakushin/people_counter/airplay_project_plan.md

     "filename": "airplay-20250715-204500.mp4"
   }
   ```
 - Levels: info, warning, error, debug.
 - Log AirPlay connections/disconnections, API calls, and FFmpeg errors.
+- All logs and UI must be in **English only**.

 ---

-## ✅ Testing Requirements
-- Unit tests for backend API handlers.
-- Mock FFmpeg process for API tests.
-- Frontend tests for UI state changes (record button, gallery list).
-- Integration tests to simulate an AirPlay connection.
-- Minimal test coverage: **80%** of backend code.

----

 ## ⚡ Scalability

 - **Support only one AirPlay stream at a time.**
 - No multi-stream support is planned in the initial version.

 ---

 ## ⚙ Backend Language

-- **Preferred:** Go (due to simpler concurrency model, smaller binary size).
+- **Preferred:** Go (using Gin framework).

-- Rust can be considered if existing team expertise is stronger there.
+---

+## 📜 API Documentation

+- No OpenAPI/Swagger spec is required.
+- API documentation will be maintained in the project README.

 ---